-On Tuesday, the 1st March 2022, at around 11 p.m., a group of 9 people from Gambia, Mali, and Guinea-Bissau got push-backed from Croatia to Bosnia.
+On Tuesday, the 1st of March 2022, at around 11 pm, a group of nine people from Gambia, Mali, and Guinea-Bissau reports being pushed back from Croatia to Bosnia.

-On the 1st of March at around 8 a.m., the group was just before Zagreb, the respondent related that they heard gunshots, whereupon the group stopped.
-Shortly afterward, 4 persons appeared, whom the respondent described as police officers.
-The respondent described the police officers as 4 men dressed in black with black ski masks and batons.
+On the 1st of March at around 8 am, the group was just before Zagreb, the respondent related that they heard gunshots, whereupon the group stopped.
+Shortly afterward, four persons appeared, whom the respondent described as police officers.
+The respondent described them as four men dressed in black with black ski masks and batons.
 This description suggests that they were members of the Croatian intervention police.

-The police officers told the group to sit down.
-The respondent described that a police officer identified one of the group members as the alleged leader of the group, pushed him to the ground, and took his mobile phone.
-The person tried to resist, whereupon the police officer beat the person’s legs with the baton for several minutes.
+The officers told the group to sit down.
+The respondent described that one of the officers identified one of the group members as the alleged leader of the group, pushed him to the ground, and took his mobile phone.
+The person tried to resist, whereupon the officer beat the person’s legs with the baton for several minutes.

 „They beat us and we cannot do anything because we are inside the jungle and there is no camera!”

-In addition, the respondent described that a member of the group told the police officers that he was still a minor.
-A police officer then hit him in the back with his baton and stated that this did not matter.
+In addition, the respondent described that a member of the group told the officers that he was still a minor.
+An officer then hit him in the back with his baton and stated that this did not matter.

 “He said: ‘I am a Minor!’
 The police officer replied: ‘It doesn’t matter, this is our country!’”

-The respondent described that the police officers searched all the persons individually and took the individuals’ mobile phones, money, and powerbanks.
-The alleged leader’s mobile phone was searched thoroughly, all other mobile phones were placed on the ground and got smashed and then placed in a plastic bag.
+The respondent described that the officers searched all the persons individually and took the individuals’ mobile phones, money, and power banks.
+The alleged leader’s mobile phone was searched thoroughly, and all other mobile phones were placed on the ground and got smashed, and then placed in a plastic bag.

-At around 10:30 a.m., the group was asked to get into the van and had to get out after a 30-minute drive.
+At around 10:30 am, the group was asked to get into the van and had to get out after a 30-minute drive.
 The respondent described that they were driven to a police station.
-There, the group was detained in a room without windows for about 9 hours.
+There, the group was detained in a room without windows for about nine hours.
 Meanwhile, the group was not given any food.

-Around 8 p.m., the group was asked to get back into the van.
+Around 8 pm, the group was asked to get back into the van.
 The driver was wearing a light blue shirt with the inscription “Policija” on the back and dark blue trousers.
 This description suggests that he was a local Croatian police officer.
-The respondent described that after a 2 to 3-hour drive, the van reached the Bosnian-Croatian border around 11 p.m..
+The respondent described that after a two to three-hour drive, the van reached the Bosnian-Croatian border around 11 pm.

-The respondent described that there were 2 officers waiting at the border.
+The respondent described that there were two officers waiting at the border.
 The respondent described a man and a woman wearing light blue shirts with the inscription “Policija” on the back and dark blue trousers.
 This description suggests that they were also part of the Croatian municipality police.
-The police officers asked the group to get out of the van and returned 3 broken mobile phones to the group.
+The officers asked the group to get out of the van and returned three broken mobile phones to the group.
 The group then had to cross the border into Bosnia.